Today's Thursday • 8 mins read

 Narcissistic injury is the hurt that a narcissist feels when their self-esteem or self-image is threatened or damaged, often making them feel deeply humiliated or angry.

-They may fly into a rage, start smear campaigns against you, or even try to hoover you back into the relationship — not because they value you, but to regain control and supply.
+They could fly into a rage, become teary-eyed, or try to hoover you back.
+They just want to regain their control and supply.

 2. They can move on without regrets.